Mars Hit By Meteorite ‘Shotgun Blast’

 Future missions would stand a far better chance withstanding the impact of a single meteorite than they would the scatter-shot effect of dozens.
 And given the harsh radiation that burns Mars continually (another by-product of a thin, non-protective atmosphere), securing safety against a meteor strike will likely push plans for future Mars colonies to place most — if not all — of the installations underground.

 Meteors sometimes make it through Earth’s atmospheric shield relatively intact — or at least intact enough to cause a bit of damage.
-Take, for instance, the detonation of the Chelyabinsk meteor in the atmosphere over Russia in February, 2013.
-Space.com reported in November, 2013, the deterioration of the meteor produced a massive shockwave equal to the energy of about 30 atomic bombs like the one dropped on Hiroshima in World War II.
+Take, for instance, the detonation of the Chelyabinsk meteor in the atmosphere over Russia in February 2013.
+Space.com reported in November 2013 that the deterioration of the meteor produced a massive shockwave equal to the energy of about 30 atomic bombs like the one dropped on Hiroshima in World War II.
 Numerous meteorites from the space rock have been found, including one meteorite that, according to the New York Times, weighed more than 1,250 pounds.

 Fortunately, that meteorite was retrieved from a lake, because on Earth or Mars, being in the impact zone of a massive space rock like that would be problematic.